Texas Massage Therapist State Requirements

 How to Become a Massage Therapist in Texas

-Starting a career as a massage therapist in Texas means following a few key steps regulated by the Texas Department of Licensing and Regulation.
-First, you must be 18 and finish 500 hours of massage therapy training.
-Then, you must pass two exams: one on massage therapy skills (like the MBLEx) and another on Texas laws for massage therapy.
+Starting your career as a massage therapist in Texas involves several important steps overseen by the Texas Department of Licensing and Regulation.
+First, you must meet the age requirement of 18 years and complete 500 hours of approved massage therapy training.

 Education and Training Requirements: